Nissan Versa Note Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Versa Note are $1,300 a year for full coverage insurance.
-Comprehensive costs around $240 each year, collision insurance costs $446, and liability is $456.
-A liability-only policy costs around $508 a year, and high-risk insurance costs around $2,826.
-Teenage drivers cost the most to insure at up to $5,010 a year.
+Average insurance rates for a Nissan Versa Note are $1,300 a year including full coverage.
+Comprehensive insurance costs on average $240 a year, collision costs $446, and liability costs around $456.
+A liability-only policy costs as low as $508 a year, with high-risk insurance costing $2,826 or more.
+16-year-old drivers receive the highest rates at $5,010 a year or more.

 Average premium for full coverage: $1,300

-Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 states and Versa Note models.
+Includes $500 physical damage deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and Versa Note trim levels.

-Choosing to live in a large city can make a big difference on car insurance rates.
-Areas with sparse population are shown to have a lower frequency of physical damage claims than densely populated cities.
-The graphic below illustrates the difference location can make on auto insurance rates.
+Where you live can make a big difference on car insurance rates.
+Rural areas tend to have a lower frequency of comprehensive and collision claims than congested cities.

-The examples above illustrate why all drivers should compare rates quotes for a specific zip code and risk profile, instead of making a decision based on average rates.
+These examples highlight why it is important to compare prices based on a specific location and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.